mcneel/computeclient_js/docs/Curve.rst

    :param list[rhino3dm.Curve] inputCurves: An array, a list or any enumerable set of curve segments to join.
    :param float joinTolerance: Joining tolerance, \
       i.e. the distance between segment end-points that is allowed.
-   :param bool preserveDirection: If true, curve endpoints will be compared to curve startpoints.If false, all start and endpoints will be compared and copies of input curves may be reversed in output.
+   :param bool preserveDirection: If true, curve endpoints will be compared to curve start points.If false, all start and endpoints will be compared and copies of input curves may be reversed in output.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: An array of joint curves.
 This array can be empty.